 Jenny Shmuel, Ph.D., represents clients on a range of intellectual property matters, with an emphasis on medical device and pharmaceutical technologies.
 She has extensive experience in pre-suit diligence, case management, expert and fact discovery, and brief writing, and has examined and cross-examined witnesses at trial.

 Karrie Wheatley, Ph.D., is a patent litigation associate in the Houston office of Fish & Richardson P.C.
-Dr. Wheatley represents clients in patent cases in U.S. district courts throughout the country and in the International Trade Commission.
-She has substantial experience in matters involving pharmaceuticals, medical devices, and oil and...
+Dr. Wheatley represents clients in patent cases in U.S. district courts throughout the country and at the International Trade Commission, as well as in inter partes review and post-grant review proceedings at the Patent Trial and Appeal...